Whoaa512/starred/README.md

 - [x2bool/xlite](https://github.com/x2bool/xlite) - SQLite extension for querying Excel (.xlsx, .xls, .ods) files as virtual tables
 - [boa-dev/boa](https://github.com/boa-dev/boa) - Boa is an embeddable and experimental Javascript engine written in Rust.
 Currently, it has support for some of the language.
 - [moonrepo/moon](https://github.com/moonrepo/moon) - A build system for the JavaScript ecosystem, written in Rust.
-- [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - By mirroring traffic to and from your machine, mirrord surrounds your local service with a mirror image of its cloud environment.
+- [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - Connect your local process and your cloud environment, letting you run local code in cloud conditions.
 - [rulex-rs/pomsky](https://github.com/rulex-rs/pomsky) - A new, portable, regular expression language
 - [neondatabase/neon](https://github.com/neondatabase/neon) - Neon: Serverless Postgres.
 We separated storage and compute to offer autoscaling, branching, and bottomless storage.
 - [Orange-OpenSource/hurl](https://github.com/Orange-OpenSource/hurl) - Hurl, run and test HTTP requests with plain text.